goodloop/autoware_auto_mirror/docs/building/index.md

 $ export COLCON_DEFAULTS_FILE=/usr/local/etc/colcon-defaults.yaml >> .bashrc
 ```

-You can now test that the environment variable has been properly set by enter ade and typing the following:
+Test that the environment variable has been properly set by entering ADE and typing the following:

 ```${bash}
 $ echo $COLCON_DEFAULTS_FILE